dcreutz/SQM-Visualizer/README.md

 Optionally, a cron job can be configured to periodically update the cache using a cron.d file (or crontab entry) similar to

 ```5 * * * * www-data cd /var/www/html/sqm; /var/www/html/sqm/bin/update_cache_cli.php > /dev/null 2>&1```

+## Large numbers of SQMs

+If you have data files for more than about five SQMs, you may wish to take advantage of the [configuration option](config.MD) to only enable some of them and have a dropdown list allowing the user to select which subset are displayed in the chart.

 ## Server backend